Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 If you are looking for things to do in Palermo that are out of the ordinary, head to the Capuchin Crypt.

-After thousand-year-old buildings and embalmed corpses, you might well be looking for more lively things to do in Palermo.
+After thousand-year-old buildings and embalmed corpses, you may be looking for more lively things to do in Palermo.

-This is best done in the early hours of the morning when trade is at its busiest.
+This is best done in the early morning hours when trade is at its busiest.

 Sicily's markets date back to the Arabic era - more than a thousand years ago.
 The people are loud and boisterous, shouting and singing.

-Palermo's markets are well stocked: fresh vegetables and fruits, meat, herbs, spices, clothes, and household goods.
-And, of course, a wide variety of delicious street food.
+Palermo's markets are well stocked with fresh vegetables and fruits, meat, herbs, spices, clothes, and household goods, as well as a wide variety of delicious street food.

 There are three markets in Palermo: Ballarò, Vucciria, and Capo.